Centre in Rambrouch

 Accommodation and day centre for autistic people in Rambrouch

 Fondation Autisme Luxembourg (FAL) was created in 1996 and is seeking to extend its range of services in order to meet needs which are not yet covered in Luxembourg.

 One priority is to continue to develop accommodation services.
 The supply of accommodation is still generally inadequate to meet current and future demand.
-According to the most recent statistics from Autism Europe, autism is diagnosed in one 1 person in every 150.
-This means that in Luxembourg there must be some 3,900 people with disorders on the autism spectrum, with 30 new cases being presented each year.
+According to the most recent statistics from Autism Europe, autism is diagnosed in one 1 person in every 100.
+This means that in Luxembourg there must be more than 6000 people with disorders on the autism spectrum, with 30 new cases being presented each year.

 In 2010, the Ministry for the Family and Integration agreed in principle to the building of a second accommodation project for 24 autistic people.
 With the help of the Ministry and Rambrouch local council, a suitable site was found in rue du Nord in Rambrouch and a long lease was signed.

 Since the funding rules for accommodation require a contribution of 30% of the cost to be paid out of the beneficiary’s own funds, the FAL had to obtain a large amount in donations.
 The total cost of the project is considerably more than 4.5 million euros.
 Provision of the FAL’s own contribution has been made possible by very generous pledges of donations from the Œuvre Nationale de Secours Grande-Duchesse Charlotte and the fondation ROGER DE SPOELBERCH and through financial support from private donors and from Schëffleng Hëlleft.
 After this essential support had been given, the FAL was ableto sign two agreements with the Ministry for the Family and Integration and to start making real plans for the building work.